 - A. Native plant communities within and bordering shorelines, wetlands, lakes, creeks, and side channels should be protected and maintained to minimize damage to the ecology and environment of the shoreline area. - B. Restoration of degraded shorelines due to natural or manmade causes should, wherever feasible, use soil bioengineering techniques to minimize the processes of erosion, sedimentation, and flooding. - C. Aquatic weed management should involve usage of native plant materials wherever possible in soil bioengineering applications and habitat restoration activities.
 Where active removal or destruction of aquatic vegetation is necessary, it should be done only to the extent necessary to allow water-dependent activities to continue.
-Removal or modification of aquatic vegetation should be conducted in a manner that minimizes adverse impacts to native plant communities and/or salmonid habitat and should include appropriate handling or disposal of weed materials and attached sediments.

-- D. The design and use of naturally regenerating systems for prevention and control of beach erosion should be encouraged where: - 1.
+Removal or modification of aquatic vegetation should be conducted in a manner that minimizes adverse impacts to native plant communities and/or salmonid habitat and should include appropriate handling or disposal of weed materials and attached sediments. - D. The design and use of naturally regenerating systems for prevention and control of beach erosion should be encouraged where: - 1.
 The length and configuration of the beach will accommodate such systems; - 2.
 Such protection is a reasonable solution to the needs of the specific site; and - 3.
 Beach restoration/enhancement will accomplish the following objectives: - i.
 Recreate or enhance natural shoreline conditions and habitat; - ii.
 Reverse otherwise erosional conditions; and - iii.
-Enhance access to the shore, especially to public shores. - E. The following BMPs should be incorporated in vegetation management activities: - Avoid use of herbicides, fertilizers, insecticides, and fungicides along banks of streams, drainage channels, and shores of the Skykomish River (and other water bodies within the Town) as well as in the water. - 2.
+Enhance access to the shore, especially to public shores. - E. The following BMPs should be incorporated in vegetation management activities: - 1.
+Avoid use of herbicides, fertilizers, insecticides, and fungicides along banks of streams, drainage channels, and shores of the Skykomish River (and other water bodies within the Town) as well as in the water. - 2.
 Limit the amount of lawn and garden watering so that there is no surface runoff. - 3.
 Dispose of grass clippings, leaves, or twigs properly; do not sweep these materials into the street, into a body of water, or near a storm drain.

-- All unique and fragile shorelines shall be protected from degradation caused by the modifications of the land surface within the shoreline area and/or the adjacent uplands. - Restoration of any shoreline or streambank that has been disturbed or degraded shall use noninvasive plant materials with a diversity and type similar to that which most recently occurred on-site. - Stabilization of exposed erosion-prone surfaces along shorelines of lakes, streams, side channels, and wetlands shall, wherever feasible, utilize soil bioengineering techniques. - 4.
+- 1. All unique and fragile shorelines shall be protected from degradation caused by the modifications of the land surface within the shoreline area and/or the adjacent uplands. - Restoration of any shoreline or streambank that has been disturbed or degraded shall use noninvasive plant materials with a diversity and type similar to that which most recently occurred on-site. - 3.
+Stabilization of exposed erosion-prone surfaces along shorelines of lakes, streams, side channels, and wetlands shall, wherever feasible, utilize soil bioengineering techniques. - 4.
 Aquatic vegetation control shall only occur when native plant communities and associated habitats are threatened or where an existing water dependent use is restricted by the presence of weeds.
-Aquatic vegetation control shall occur in compliance with all other applicable laws and standards.

-- The control of aquatic vegetation by derooting, rotovating or other methods which disturb the bottom sediment or benthos shall be considered development for which a shoreline substantial development permit is required. - 6.
+Aquatic vegetation control shall occur in compliance with all other applicable laws and standards. - 5.
+The control of aquatic vegetation by derooting, rotovating or other methods which disturb the bottom sediment or benthos shall be considered development for which a shoreline substantial development permit is required. - 6.
 The application of herbicides or pesticides in lakes, rivers, streams, wetlands, or ditches requires a permit from the Washington Department of Ecology and may require preparation of a SEPA checklist for review by other agencies.
-The individual(s) involved must obtain a pesticide applicator license from the Washington State Department of Agriculture. - All projects shall comply with the provisions of the 2016 Skykomish Critical Areas Ordinance.
+The individual(s) involved must obtain a pesticide applicator license from the Washington State Department of Agriculture. - 7.
+Applicants shall demonstrate that proposed projects comply with all applicable provisions of this master program including, but not limited to, clearing and grading, view protection, water quality, and critical areas and their buffers.

-5.14 VIEW PROTECTION
+5.14.
+VIEW PROTECTION